pokowaka/atreus-firmware/README.md

 if you can't do it in software simply press the hardware reset button once.

-## PCB flip

-If you assembled your board with the PCB in backwards, never fear!
-This is easy to fix in the firmware.
-Compile with `OPT_DEFS=-DPCBFLIP make` to use the pinout for the reversed board with the columns swapped.
-(This used to be called `SWAPCOLUMNS` in older firmware.)

 ## Alternatives

 The default firmware for the Atreus used to be a